utcsilab/bart-autodoc/README.md

 # BART Autodoc

-# Convert Jupyter Notebooks and Markdown Files (By Ashwin Ram)
+# Convert Jupyter Notebooks and Markdown Files

 This is a bash script that converts a Markdown file to Jupyter Notebook (.ipynb) format.
 It utilizes the `jupytext` tool for the conversion.